-Disciplinary procedures for sexual misconduct/sexual assault, sexual exploitation, dating and domestic violence, and stalking will provide a prompt, fair, and impartial process and resolution, outlined in the following excerpts from the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation ("the Policy") and Student Conduct procedures.
+Disciplinary procedures for sexual misconduct/sexual assault, sexual exploitation, dating and domestic violence, and stalking will provide a prompt, fair, and impartial process and resolution, outlined in the following excerpts from the CSU Nondiscrimination Policy.
 As required by law, the excerpts in this Annual Security Report capture the steps, decisionmakers, and anticipated timelines for both formal and informal resolution processes, as applicable.
 For details beyond the steps, decisionmakers, and anticipated timelines, please see the policy.

-The campus Title IX Coordinator is the designated administrator to receive reports of Sex Discrimination, Sexual Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and associated Retaliation.
+The campus Title IX Coordinator is the designated administrator to receive reports of Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation.

-Lori Makin-Byrd is the Acting Title IX Coordinator/DHR Administrator for San Francisco State.
-She can be reached at Imakinby@sfsu.edu, equityprograms@sfsu.edu and (415)338-2032.
-To report misconduct, please use this link: title IX/DHR Incident Reporting Form (maxient.com).
-URL: https://cm.maxient.com/reportingform.php?SFStateUniv&layout id=3
+Anna Titus is the AVP for Title IX/DHR for San Francisco State.
+She can be reached at equityprograms@sfsu.edu.
+To report misconduct, please use this link: Title IX/DHR Incident Reporting Form (maxient.com).
+URL:

+https://cm.maxient.com/reportingform.php?SFStateUniv&layout_id=3